scolladon/sfdx-git-delta/CONTRIBUTING.md

 1. uninstall the previous version you may have `sfdx plugins:uninstall sfdx-git-delta`
 2. clone the repository
 3. checkout the branch to test
-3. run `sfdx plugins:link` from that local repository
+4. run `yarn pack`, followed by `sfdx plugins:link`, from that local repository
-4. test the plugin!
+5. test the plugin!